Chapter 1: Elm: Constraints That Free You

 3. The compiler lists every place that needs updating

-I refactored a complex state machine recently—47 places needed updates.
+I refactored a complex state machine recently–47 places needed updates.
 The compiler found all 47.
 I fixed them one by one.
 When the code compiled, I deployed it.
-No bugs.
-No forgotten edge cases.
-The compiler had verified completeness.
+No bugs or forgotten edge cases.
+The compiler had verified completeness, and that was it.

-That’s not a guarantee of correctness—I can still have logic bugs.
-But it’s a guarantee that every code path handles every state.
+This isn’t a guarantee of correctness (I can still have logic bugs!) but it is a guarantee that every code path handles every state.
 No gaps.
+No undefined behavior at runtime.

-If you’ve read about Clean Architecture or SOLID principles, you know they’re good ideas.
-Single Responsibility, Dependency Inversion, separation of concerns—these patterns lead to maintainable code.
+If you’ve read about Clean Architecture or SOLID principles, you know the ideas are sound.
+Single Responsibility, Dependency Inversion, separation of concerns.
+Good stuff, and I’m all for it!

 But they’re also discipline.
 You have to remember to follow them.
-Code review has to catch violations.
-It’s easy to cut corners when you’re rushing.
+Code review has to catch violations, and it’s way too easy to cut corners when you’re rushing.

-Where other languages offer SOLID as “best practices” you should follow if disciplined, these patterns are mandatory in Elm.
-The compiler is your relentless architecture mentor.
+Where other languages offer SOLID (or whatever acronyms float their boat3) as “best practices” you should follow if you’re disciplined, in Elm they’re mandatory.
+The compiler enforces what code review can’t.

 What This Costs You